SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-logs-oracle-cloud-infrastructure.md

 :::note
-Now every time a object is uploaded to the **BucketForSumoLogic** bucket,a log entry will be added to the **logForBucketActivity** log.
+Now every time a object is uploaded to the **BucketForSumoLogic** bucket, a log entry will be added to the **logForBucketActivity** log.
 :::